-Figure 2.
-Systematic de-icing of aircraft in conditions conducive to icing.
+Figure 1.
+Systematic and symmetrical de-icing of aircraft.

 If ice accumulation is present in areas such as flap tracks and control cavities, it may be necessary to spray from the trailing edge forward.
 Also, under some weather or ramp conditions, it is necessary to spray from trailing edge.
 Consult the aircraft manufacturer for specific details.